About

 Shopping thrift initially began when I was a budget conscious teen that liked having different clothes from everyone else.
 Later, as I honed my eye for vintage, I opened a boutique that specialized in dresses and accessories from the 1950s through the 1970s.
 This venture, as well as my business partners, taught me what I know today about eras, fabrics, and designers.
 As the economy and the environment have shifted and evolved, so has my personal life.
 I understand and embrace the importance of reusing, repurposing, and giving new life to second-hand garments.
 I proudly dress myself, my husband, and my two little boys in predominantly pre-loved clothes.

-Dress Code PHL was born from this concept as well as necessity.
+Dress Code Redux was born from this concept as well as necessity.
 I needed an easy solution to dressing that holds up to the rigors of being a mom.
 I wanted cute, functional, durable clothing - enter the denim tent dress.
-The first iteration of Dress Code PHL was a canvas tent dress inspired by the voluminous silhouettes from the 1960s.
+The first iteration of Dress Code Redux was a canvas tent dress inspired by the voluminous silhouettes from the 1960s.
 Ultimately, I decided on denim because of its durability and for its place as an heirloom fabric in the classically American heritage.